fluid-tech/asher/docs/guide/workflow.md

 # The Transactor Pattern
 ## Why and what is it ?
+Our team wrote backends in spring boot before switching over to Laravel.
+We were fans of the DAO service pattern and implemented something very similar in Laravel.
+Laravel offered us an ORM out of the box.
+So we didnt necessarily have to build the Repository layer.
+We just wrapped our queries in service methods, including create and update.
+This was called in our controllers.
+We had several MVC and RESTful project, sometimes both.
+This seemed to be a good approach, with all our queries and persistence login written in one central place until the service class became really fat.

 The transactor pattern takes heavy inspiration from the CQRS design pattern for distributed systems.
 We essentially wanted to build that for monoliths.
 We also liked the persistence validation that rails' ActiveRecord provides.
 Laravel performs validations on the controller with FormRequests, which is, imo an anti-pattern.
 We wanted to perform persistence validations,